Ace in the Hole (1942 film): Plot

 Woody Woodpecker is at an U.S. Army Air Corps military air base, and is dreaming of taking one of the aircraft up in the air.
-His enthusiasm in this respect gets him into a lot of trouble with his sergeant.
-Finally, the sergeant, fed up with Woody's actions in trying to imitate a pilot, throws Woody out of the barracks and into the pilots' quarters.
+His enthusiasm in this respect gets him into a lot of trouble with his sergeant, who, fed up with Woody's actions in trying to imitate a pilot, throws Woody out of the barracks and into the pilots' quarters.
 Woody reads a textbook ("How to Fly a Plane From the Ground Up").
 In the quarters, he stumbles over a clothes tree and into a flying suit.
 Woody's attempts to zipper the suit get him into more trouble as he knocks over a box of flares, one of which lands in the collar of the flying suit.

 Attempting to zipper the suit, Woody mistakenly pulls the pin from the flare, and he is violently projected into the air.
 The suit swells up and bursts, and Woody floats down by parachute into the cockpit of the aircraft (the PU-2).
 The sergeant orders Woody out of the cockpit, but Woody blindly pulls on a lever, and the aircraft takes off so fast that it leaves all the paint including markings and insignia behind.

 Finally, the sergeant lassos the aircraft, and the jolt yanks him out of his uniform.
 He climbs up to the cockpit through a bottom hatch, and as Woody opens it, bombs fall into the sergeant's union suit underwear.
 The result is disastrous for the sergeant.
 Ultimately, the sergeant, sitting bandaged in a wheelchair with a shotgun on his knee, has an unharmed yet upset Woody clipping every horse in the Army.